 Positive for CK20 means that the CK20 protein was seen inside the cells of interest in the tissue sample.
 Reactive is another term that pathologists use to describe cells that are producing CK20.

 Negative for CK20 means that the CK20 protein was not seen inside the cells of interest in the tissue sample.
 Non-reactive is another term that pathologists use to describe cells that are not producing CK20.

 Pathologists often perform immunohistochemistry for CK20 on tumour samples in order to determine the tumour type or to look for specific types of cells within the tumour.

-Most tumours from the lower gastrointestinal tract and the genitourinary tract will produce cytokeratin 20.
-A type of tumour made up of Merkle cells called Merkle cell carcinoma will also produce this protein as will some tumours from the stomach and pancreas.
+Most tumours from the colon and rectum such as adenocarcinoma and tumours of the bladder such as urothelial carcinoma will produce CK20.
+A type of skin cancer called Merkle cell carcinoma will also produce this protein as will some tumours from the stomach and pancreas.